openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. warning::

-   This documentation is under construction and may not work perfectly.
-If you run into trouble, please join #openstack-kolla and we can learn together how to solve whatever issues faced.
+   This documentation is under construction and some browsers do not update on changes to docs.openstack.org.
+To resolve this problem, click refresh on the browser.
+The docs do work perfectly if followed but If you still run into trouble, please join #openstack-kolla and we can learn together how to solve whatever issues faced.
 Likely others in the community face the same issues.

 .. note::